ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 Other credits include:

-Sonicshadowsilver2 for their work finding many memory addresses and working to idenitify and resolve bugs.
+Sonicshadowsilver2 for their work finding many memory addresses, working to idenitify and resolve bugs, and coverting the code base to the latest EGS update.

 Shananas and the rest of the OpenKH team for providing such an amazing tool for us to utilize on this project.

-Krujo and the team from the KH1 Critical Mix Riku mod for their work on the `Show Prompt` method.
+TopazTK for their work on the `Show Prompt` method and Krujo for their implementation of the method in AP.

 JaredWeakStrike for helping clean up my mess of code.